wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

     :::c
     wrenInitConfiguration(&configuration);

-This ensures that if new fields are added to WrenConfiguration, that your application will correctly initialize them to default values.
+Calling this ensures that your VM doesn't get uninitialized configuration when new fields are added to WrenConfiguration.
+Here is what each field does, roughly

-Here is what each field does, roughly categorized:
+categorized:

 ## Binding